drblallo/rlc/docs/sphinx_doc/rlc.md

 `vscode` has a plugin available in the plugin store called `rl-lsp` and `rl-language` that enables autocomplete and syntax highlighting.

 ### VIM with YouCompleteMe
-On `vim`, if you use `YouCompleteMe` you can get access to automplete by adding the followings to your .vimrc file.
+On `vim`, if you use `YouCompleteMe` you can get access to automplete by adding the following to your .vimrc file.

 ```
 au BufRead,BufNewFile *.rl set filetype=rl